Meet the voice cast of The Snail and the Whale

-The touching story of Julia Donaldson and Axel Scheffler’s much-loved youngsters’s ebook The Snail and the Whale is coming to our TV screens on Christmas Day 2019.
+The touching story of Julia Donaldson and Axel Scheffler’s much-loved kids’s e book The Snail and the Whale is coming to our TV screens on Christmas Day 2019.

-Produced by Magic Gentle Footage and airing on BBC One, this brand-new animation options the voices of Rob Brydon MBE, Sally Hawkins and Dame Diana Rigg.
+Produced by Magic Mild Footage and airing on BBC One, this brand-new animation options the voices of Rob Brydon MBE, Sally Hawkins and Dame Diana Rigg.

 Check out this who’s who of the voice solid…